 Results

-When the 2017 EAHP Statements Survey closed, there were a total of 979 responses, the results of which were exported from SurveyMonkey for further analysis and reporting.
-As was done in previous years, if an incomplete survey was submitted, the quantitative data were not used in the results.
+When the 2017 EAHP Statements Survey closed, there were a total of 979 responses, of which 783 had completed the survey.
+As was done in previous years, if an incomplete survey was submitted, the quantitative data were not used in the results, but the qualitative data were still included.

-The overall response rate to the 2017 survey was 17.4%, with wide variation across different countries.
+The overall response rate to the 2017 survey was 17%, with wide variation across different countries.
 19 of the 35 countries had a response rate of over 30%.
-The survey had more hospital pharmacies complete the entire survey than any of the previous surveys with 783 complete responses.
-Similar to last year, around 80% of participants completed the survey.
+The survey had more hospital pharmacies complete the entire survey than any of the previous surveys.

-The response rates for 2017 EAHP Statements Survey are listed in the table 1, broken down by country.
+The response rates for 2017 EAHP Statements Survey are listed in the table 1 [online only], broken down by country.
 The response rates from the 2015 baseline survey are given in the final column for comparison.
-If an incomplete survey was submitted, it was not used in the results.